Wursthub/fabulous-mahogany-01ad3/src/pages/portfolio/project-2.md

 *   Christoph Götz - customer development, business development

-*   Shoutout to [Valentin Aschermann](https://www.linkedin.com/in/valentin-aschermann-3a544045/) for being an awesome mentor and motivator
+*   Shoutout to [Valentin Aschermann](https://www.linkedin.com/in/valentin-aschermann-3a544045/) for being an awesome mentor and motivator (and related to Bach!)

 ### The Result